s0enke/ruempler.eu/source/_posts/enforcing-ports-and-adapters-in-php-with-deptrac.md

 left to right direction

-package "PackageA" {
+package "Order" {
-    class SomeAClass {
+    class OrderProcessor {
-        + doSomethingAThingA(SomeBClass $someBClass, Logger $logger): void
+        + processOrder(PaymentGateway $PaymentGateway, Logger $logger): void
     }
 }
-package "Core" {
+package "Infrastructure" {
     class Logger {
         + log(): void
     }
 }

-package "PackageB" {
+package "Payment" {
-    class SomeBClass {
+    class PaymentGateway {
-        + doSomethingBThingy(): void
+        + charge(): void
     }
 }

-SomeAClass::doSomethingAThingA --> Logger::log
+OrderProcessor::processOrder --> Logger::log
-SomeAClass::doSomethingAThingA --> SomeBClass::doSomethingBThingy
+OrderProcessor::processOrder --> PaymentGateway::charge
 @enduml

 ```

-In this example we want to make sure that `PackageA` can only access `Core` and `PackageB`, but not `PackageC`.
+In this example we want to make sure that `Order` can only access `Infrastructure` and `Payment`, but not `Billing`.
 We can use deptrac to enforce this rule.

 ## Enforcing vertical boundaries with deptrac